How is a cancer of unknown primary diagnosed?

 Thoracentesis or paracentesis

-In patients who have large amounts of fluid inside the chest in the area around the lungs (known as a pleural effusion) or in the abdomen (ascites), samples of the fluid can be removed with a long, hollow needle.
+If you have have large amounts of fluid inside your chest in the area around your lungs (known as a pleural effusion) or in your abdomen (ascites), samples of the fluid can be removed with a long, hollow needle.
+Often, ultrasound is used to guide the needle.
 The fluid is then looked at under a microscope to see if it contains cancer cells and, if so, to determine the type of cancer that is present.
 Thoracentesis is the medical term for removing fluid from the chest cavity.
 Paracentesis refers to removing fluid from the abdomen.
-These procedures are usually done under local anesthesia (numbing medicine), with the patient awake.
+These procedures are usually done under local anesthesia (numbing medicine), with you are awake.

 Bone marrow aspiration and biopsy